mahveotm/mahveotm.github.io/_posts/2025-10-22-thoughts-on-mtn-cloud.md

 ### Hardware Token Support

 Please consider supporting hardware-based 2FA.
 Security-conscious users often enable two-factor authentication wherever possible.
 SMS OTPs are unreliable, leaving only app-based or hardware authentication as viable options.
 While app-based OTPs have become the standard, they can be slow.
-It taks roughly 30 seconds to grab your phone, unlock it, open your authenticator app, and enter the code.
+It takes roughly 30 seconds to grab your phone, unlock it, open your authenticator app, and enter the code.
 Adding YubiKey or FIDO2/WebAuthn support would make authentication faster and more secure.
 Major providers like Google, AWS, Oracle, and Microsoft already support hardware tokens.
 Here’s a good reference for implementation:
 [WebAuthn Starter Kit – Yubico Developer Guide](https://developers.yubico.com/Developer_Program/WebAuthn_Starter_Kit/Front-End_System_Design.html)